Ahmed-Amine-Soltani/terraform-gcp-cdn/more-detail.md

 ------

-We need then to create a GCS bucket to host our static files. the bucket name must be a syntactically valid DNS name verified .
+We need then to create a GCS bucket to host our static files.

+The bucket name must be a syntactically valid DNS name verified .
 Examples of valid domain-named buckets include `example.com`, `buckets.example.com`  .

 The `main_page_suffix` is set to `index.html` and `not_found_page` is set to `404.html`

 ```hcl
 # Bucket to store website